 Your yearly tax bill should have your total tax assessment located on it.
-Also you can find information on your property within the Allegheny County (regionally the only County presently available) website.
+Also, you can find information on your property within the Allegheny County (regionally the only County presently available) website.
 Allegheny County Website.

 How Can I Appeal My Tax Assessment?

 This is where you need to do your homework.
-First thing is to know the filling deadline to appeal your assessment.
+First thing is to know the filing deadline to appeal your assessment.
 Historically this is April 30 of any given year (this can change).
 You then need to decide if you want to appeal your assessment.
-If you do, you need to fill out an assessment appeal form and send it in to the County authority prior to their deadline.
+If you do, you need to fill out an assessment appeal form and send it to the County authority prior to their deadline.
 Also, Allegheny County advises that any homeowner wanting to appeal their property assessment should hire a Certified appraiser to perform an appraisal on their property.

 What if I’m Not Sure I Should Appeal?